1 member

 Go to the official Roberts Space Industries signup flow and begin creating a new account.
 This is the decisive stage for code use.

-The important field is the referral field, and the important moment is during account creation.
+Use referral code STAR-FSRJ-5N7Z in the referral field during signup.
+This is the critical code step.
+The important field is the referral field, and the important moment is before account creation is completed.

 ——-